b-cubed-eu/documentation/pages/occurrence-cubes.md

 4. A number of other categories MAY be supported (see [Table 6](#other-dimensions) for details).
   - By default, other categories SHOULD NOT be selected.
   - Note that for some (e.g. establishmentMeans), users are advised to assign these properties after cube production.
 This also allows them more control and flexibility.
-  - Occurrences MUST NOT be assigned to multiple categories.
+5. Occurrences MUST NOT be assigned to multiple categories.

 {:#other-dimensions .mt-4 .mb-1}
 **Table 6:** Other dimensions.

-Dimension | Remarks  | Need
+Category | Remarks  | Need
 --------- | -------- | ----
 Sex |  | SHOULD
 Life stage | Especially important for insects ([Radchuk et al. 2013][radchuk_2013]) and invasive species ([Wallace et al. 2021][wallace_2021]). | MAY
-Depth | Especially important for marine data. | MAY Establishment means (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “introduced” by checklist x for this species, area and time).
+Establishment means (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “introduced” by checklist x for this species, area and time).
 This is a spatial dimension, occurrences SHOULD be assigned using one of the methods in [Table 4](#grid-assignment-methods). | MAY
 Degree of establishment (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “managed” by checklist x for this species, area and time).
 This is a spatial dimension, occurrences SHOULD be assigned using one of the methods in [Table 4](#grid-assignment-methods). | MAY
 IUCN Global Red List Category | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “vulnerable” by checklist x for this species, area and time).
 This is a spatial dimension, occurrences SHOULD be assigned using one of the methods in [Table 4](#grid-assignment-methods). | MAY